 A simple way to limit the damage from bugs such as this is to always use a password manager.
 In general, users must be very careful and pay attention to the URL when entering personal information.
 Until this is fixed, concerned users should manually type the URL or navigate to sites via a search engine when in doubt.
 This is a serious vulnerability that can even fool those who are extremely mindful of phishing.

-As seen in: 9to5mac, Arstechnica, Engadget, Forbes, Fortune, The Guardian, IBTimes, Inc., The Independent, Mashable, PC Magazine, The Register, Schneier on Security, Softpedia, TechCrunch, Wired
+Covered by: 9to5mac, Arstechnica, Engadget, Forbes, Fortune, The Guardian, IBTimes, Inc., The Independent, Mashable, PC Magazine, The Register, Schneier on Security, Softpedia, TechCrunch, TroyHunt, Wired